-The Latest: Minn troopers punctured tires during protests
+The Latest: Calls for disbarment after lawyer spits on teen

 - Protesters heartened by swift reform, but vow broader change.

+Davis called on the Milwaukee County District Attorney’s Office to include a hate crime penalty enhancement for any upcoming charges against Rapkin.

+Rapkin did not immediately respond to an email seeking comment and the phone to her law office rang busy.

-MINNEAPOLIS - Law enforcement agencies have acknowledged police officers punctured the tires of numerous unoccupied vehicles parked during the height of recent unrest over the death of George Floyd in Minneapolis.
+MINNEAPOLIS - Law enforcement agencies have acknowledged officers punctured the tires of numerous unoccupied vehicles parked during the height of recent unrest over the death of George Floyd in Minneapolis.

 Minnesota Department of Public Safety spokesman Bruce Gordon says troopers deflated tires to stop vehicles from “driving dangerously and at high speeds in and around protesters and law enforcement.”